Craft Projects

 15. French Bulldog Perler Bead Pattern

-Check out this portrait style pattern of a French bulldog from Kandi Patterns.
+Check out this portrait style pattern of a French bulldog from BreAnda_98 on Kandi Patterns.
 I’m really liking the aesthetic they went for with this pattern.

 French Bulldog Fun Fact: French bulldogs can’t fly.
 Say what?
 Of course dogs can’t fly, you silly